 - Preliminary note: This cookie dough requires at least 3 hours of chilling, but I prefer to chill the dough overnight.
 The colder the dough, the thicker the cookies.

 - In a separate bowl, whisk the flour, cocoa powder, baking soda and salt together until combined.
 With the mixer running on low speed, slowly pour into the wet ingredients.
 Beat on low until combined.
 The cookie dough will be quite thick.
 Switch to high speed and beat in the milk, then the white chocolate chips.
-The cookie dough will be sticky.
-Cover dough tightly with aluminum foil or plastic wrap and chill for at least 3 hours and up to 3 days.
+The cookie dough will be sticky and tacky.
+Cover dough tightly and chill in the refrigerator for at least 3 hours and up to 3 days.
 Chilling is mandatory for this sticky cookie dough.

 - Remove cookie dough from the refrigerator and allow to sit at room temperature for 10 minutes.
 If the cookie dough chilled longer than 3 hours, let it sit at room temperature for about 20 minutes.
 This makes the chilled cookie dough easier to scoop and roll.

 - Preheat oven to 350°F (177°C).
 Line large baking sheets with parchment paper or silicone baking mats.
 Set aside.